missystar/Went/Development-Status.md

 ### Application Goals

+Below goals are aimed to be reached with our [detection list](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/issues/230):

 * Detect IMSI based device location tracking
 * Detect and prevent the use of false BTS towers used for illegal interception
 * Detect and prevent the use of broken ciphering algorithms (A5/1) during calls